ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 :::notes

-Base model is a powerful feature extractor (learns transformation into a more useful feature space), then you just have to train for the mapping from this feature space to the target variable.
+The base model is a powerful feature extractor (learns transformation into a more useful feature space), then you just have to train for the mapping from this feature space to the target variable.

 In practice: when applying deep learning, we almost always use a pre-trained base model!
 It saves time, energy, and cost.

-Example: To pre-train the 7B parameter (smallest) Llama 2, Meta's open source language model, takes 184,320 GPU hours (21 GPU YEARS!) and anywhere from $100,000-800,000 (depending on cost of GPU instance).
+Example: To pre-train the 7B parameter (smallest) Llama 2, Meta's open source language model, takes 184,320 GPU hours (21 GPU YEARS!) and anywhere from $100,000-800,000 (depending on cost of GPU instances).

 :::